restchain/restchain/README.md

 docker-compose up -d
 ```

-To check out logs:
+Checking out logs:

 ```
 docker-compose log -f
 ```

-The execution will provide:
+The execution will be providing:

 * 3 folders
 	* `database`: containing the database data